syncfusion-content/fileformat-docs/FileFormat/PDF/Working with BookMarks.md

 ## Adding Bookmarks in an existing PDF document

-To add bookmarks to an existing PDF document, use the below code snippets.
+To add bookmarks to an existing PDF document, use the following code examples.

 {% highlight c# %}
 [C#]

-//Load the document.
+//Loads the document.

 PdfLoadedDocument document = new PdfLoadedDocument("input.pdf");

-//Create document bookmarks.
+//Creates document bookmarks.

 PdfBookmark bookmark = document.Bookmarks.Add("Page 1");